 Although air-balloons in some ways interrupted Cowper’s sense of self-containment, they also offered the poet a freer form of imaginative transport and play.
-His excitement at the fact that ‘the balloons prosper’ (expressed to William Unwin in June 1783) turned into dreams and speculations about the fantasy of flight.
-Drawn again to the topic of air travel in his letters, Cowper recalled a bizarre but exciting dream he had experienced, claiming that ‘upon my own experience […] this way of travelling is very delightfull.
+His excitement at the fact that ‘the balloons prosper’ turned into dreams and speculations about the fantasy of flight.
+A yearning for balloon travel arose strongly in Cowper during episodes of perceived confinement, where staying indoors felt enforced rather than preferred.
+He wrote during a particularly harsh winter in 1785, for example, that his local surroundings had ‘been render’d impassable by frost’, keeping him ‘so close a prisoner’.
+Looking for a solution to such episodes of seasonal imprisonment, the poet turned to the skies: ‘Long live the Inventors and Improvers of Balloons.
+It is always clear over head, and by and by we shall use no other road’.
+Cowper strikes a curious balance between confident prediction and enjoyable fantasy here, looking forward to a time when the inconveniences of the weather will no longer keep him cooped up indoors, and enjoying the imaginative freedom that thinking of his liberation offers in the present moment of captivity.
+This is not the only occasion where Cowper fantasises about balloon flight.
+In another letter, he also recalled a bizarre but exciting dream, claiming that ‘upon my own experience […] this way of travelling is very delightfull.
 I dreamt a night or two since that I drove myself through the upper regions in a Balloon and pair, with the greatest ease and security […] my horses prancing and curvetting with an infinite share of Spirit’.
 Clare Brant recognises in Cowper’s poem ‘The Diverting History of John Gilpin’ (1782-84) a ‘fantasia of horse-powered speed’ that ‘anticipates balloon madness: all sorts of things in the poem are flying – windows, gates, cloaks, horse and rider’.
 If Brant suggests that this poem and its depiction of Gilpin’s horse galloping him ‘away’ at speed can be read as an anticipation of flight, then Cowper’s letter makes this connection all the more clear.
 The poem does not fit recognisably into the category of ‘balloon writings’ that flourished in this period, but Cowper’s dream permits a reading of the ‘chaise and pair’ in ‘The Diverting History’ as fancifully reimagined into a fully-fledged mode of aerial travel (his ‘Balloon and pair’).
 The image of horses flying through the air, guiding a balloon, is a strange configuration that aligns an emergent technology with an everyday mode of transport.
-Horses are made strange here as much as balloons are made to seem safe and reliable.
+Moving beyond his earlier, and rather more practical, fantasy of balloons allowing him to overcome the inconveniences of being snowed in, Cowper takes pleasure in a more artful and dynamic (‘prancing and curvetting’) path of flight that is still safely within his control (‘I drove myself’).
+Horses are made newly strange here as much as balloons are made to seem secure and reliable.

 In another letter to Unwin, Cowper again exercised this tendency not only to marvel at balloons, but to use them as a means of reimagining and destabilising the familiar: